University of Wolverhampton: Telford Innovation Campus

 The Telford Innovation Campus opened in 1994.
 18 miles (29 km) from Wolverhampton and 26 miles (42 km) from Birmingham, the campus is on a greenfield site in the grounds of Priorslee Hall – a grade-II listed 18th Century redbrick mansion.

 The campus houses facilities for engineering, built environment, business, computing and social work.
 Halls of residence for just under 500 students are located on campus.
 The environment in the university is very good and friendly.

 The campus is home to the e-Innovation Centre which provides startup companies and small and medium enterprises with business accommodation and funded support from a team of IT consultants, giving them access to the university's IT facilities, expertise and resources.
 It has hi-tech meeting rooms, social meeting areas, "hot-desking" provision, fully furnished offices, "incubation" units, and "grow-on" space for businesses who need to expand.

 Walsall Campus

 The Walsall Campus is based a mile from Walsall town centre.
 Students studying sport, music, dance, education, health, events management, tourism and hospitality are based here.
 Opened in 2005, the Student Village provides accommodation for over 300 students.

 The campus has a teaching building with three lecture theatres and specialist teaching rooms.
 It's also home to the Institute for Learning Enhancement.
 Facilities at Boundary House allow trainee nurses and other healthcare professionals to follow the academic part of their course.
 The Performance Hub houses performing arts facilities and opened in September 2011.

-The Walsall Campus Sports Centre was named as an official training base for the 2012 Olympics.
+The Walsall Campus Sports Centre was named as an official training base for the London 2012 Summer Olympics.
 It hosts training facilities for the Olympic sports of Basketball, Judo and Taekwondo.
 The campus hosts a judo Centre of Excellence in England by the British Judo Association which opened in September 2013.

+Springfield Campus

+The Springfield Campus was opened on October 31, 2021, serving as the university's main campus for its RIBA certified School of Architecture and Built Environment.
+The campus building was originally a 12-acre Grade II-listed brewery established in 1873 by William Butler through his company William Butler & Co.
+Ltd, which ceased operations in 1990, leaving the building abandoned and ultimately damaged in a fire in 2004.

+The university bought the damaged property and redeveloped the building into a new £40 million school campus.
+The new campus was designed by Birmingham-based architecture firm Associated Architects, which won the 2023 RIBA West Midlands Award for its design.